 4. Avery (AY-ve-ree)

-Avery is one of the most popular unisex names of all time.
+Avery is the most popular unisex names of all time.
 It is of English origin meaning “ruler of the elves.”
 The history of this name dates back to the Middle Ages as a Norman-French pronunciation of the Anglo-Saxon name Alfred and the Ancient Germanic name Alberich, says Nameberry.

 While it can be used for both genders, it’s more commonly used for girls.
 For example, 11,000 babies were named Avery in 2016, and 80-percent of them were female.
 It moved from #802 in 1990 to just outside the Top 10, and is currently the #1 unisex name in the US.
 In addition to all that, it’s one of the most popular girls’ names starting with the letter “A.”